caufero/thebridge-optimized-docs/docs/05-meta/26-summary.md

 ## **4. Confirmation**

-These totals represent the combined actual hours contributed by both developers during the three months of **Phase 1**.
+These totals represent the combined actual hours contributed by both developers from August to October.